 With a finite amount of land – and a shrinking amount dedicated to agriculture – as well as a rapidly growing population, Capper said the only way to feed the planet is through innovation and technology that increases efficiency and productivity.
 “Another consideration is that income is rising in developing countries such as China and India; when people have more money, they buy more milk, meat and eggs,” she said.
 “About 70 percent of the required increase in food production will have to come from technological advances.”

 Capper noted that there is a perception that extensive livestock systems, such as grass-fed beef, are more environmentally benign than intensive systems, such as corn-fed beef.
-That, she said, in part is due to a report issued in 2006 by the Food and Agriculture Organization of the United Nations called “Livestock’s Long Shadow.”
+That, she said, in part is due to a report issued in 2006 by the federal government called “Livestock’s Long Shadow.”
 The main conclusion of that report was that livestock production accounts for 18 percent of global greenhouse gas emissions.

 The report also concluded the livestock industry needed to become more efficient, to accept the industrialization of livestock production and that extensive livestock production will continue to exist where appropriate.
 Capper said the conclusions are sound, “but they all were totally overshadowed by the 18 percent figure.”